Tsubajashi/mpv-settings/README.md

 # mpv-settings
-basically my settings for MPV (Windows/Mac/Linux Compatible)
+my settings for MPV (Windows/Mac/Linux Compatible)

-i also have a Server where i mostly help people. you can join here: https://discord.gg/WjtkbcQ

-thats my tweaked config.
-might not be suitable for your pc, but if you have any recommendations to switch stuff, just tell me.
+might not be suitable for your pc, but if you have any recommendations, just tell me, or just make a pull request.
+If i like it, i put it in.
-Discord: Tsubajashi#8355

-or just make a pull request if you have any recommendations, if i like it, i put it in.

-if you like to donate for some reason, heres a link: https://www.paypal.com/paypalme2/tsubajashi (its here due to a request, its entirely optional)

 # Installation
 Depending on your Operating System, you need to place the stuff inside the zip in a certain directory.